LeafYeeXYZ/PsychSheet/README.md

 # Development

+- `sav` file format is supported by <https://github.com/mhermher/savvy>, but it doesn't work directly in Deno.
+So I have to download the `savvy` source code and modify it to make it work in this project.
+The modified source code is in the `/lib/sav` folder.
+- `parquet` file format is supported by <https://github.com/hyparam/hyparquet>.
+- `dta`、`xlsx`、`numbers` file formats are supported by <https://sheetjs.com/>.
+But `JSR` doesn't support importing modules from third-party URLs, so I have to download the source code and import them locally.
+You can find the source code in the `/lib/xlsx` folder.

 If you haven't installed `deno` yet, please install it referring to the <https://deno.com>.
 Then, clone this repository.

 ```bash